MohammadrezaFarahmand/Gallery/README.md

 ### `
 Launches the test runner in the interacti
 See the section about [runnng tess(hts//f book.gtb.i/cete-a-appdocs/ ning-tts) for morinforation.
-Builds the app for productio to t
+Builds the app for productio to
 It correctly bundles React in productionmode andopimzes th builfthbst pormance.
 The build is minified and the filenames include the ha Your app is ready to be deploy